A Free Energy Model for the Plateau Shear Modulus in Thermosensitive Microgel Suspensions: RESULTS AND DISCUSSION

-\section{Results and Discussion}
+\section{RESULTS AND DISCUSSION}

-Our model possesses a significant advantage in that we can independently determine all parameters through experiments, except for the corona elasticity parameter $C\left(T\right)$.
+Our model possesses a significant advantage in that we can independently determine all parameters through experiments, except for the corona elasticity parameter $C(T)$.
+In particular, we derive the radius of swollen microgels, and consequently the effective volume fraction, using a combination of rheometry and microscopy—an approach that, to our knowledge, has not been attempted before.
+This all-rheology approach has the advantage of not relying on additional model assumptions typically made in scattering experiments, such as the equivalence of the radius in the Stokes-Einstein and Einstein-Batchelor relations, or the core-shell architecture in the popular fuzzy sphere model~\cite{stieger2004small,ScheffoldSM24}.
 To enhance clarity, we have included Table~\ref{table:allpara}, which provides details on all model parameters along with information on how each is determined.
 In the following sections, we will elucidate our step-by-step approach.
-Additionally, it is worth noting that independent studies indicate that $C\left(T\right)$ is expected to linearly decay with temperature \cite{kubota1990single}, reaching zero as it approaches $T_\text{LCST}$.
+Additionally, it is worth noting that independent studies indicate that $C(T)$ is expected to linearly decay with temperature \cite{kubota1990single}, reaching zero as it approaches $T_\text{LCST}$.
 Furthermore, it is anticipated that $E^\ast\left(T\right)$ will remain approximately constant, as suggested by previous research \cite{voudouris2013micromechanics}.
 We will leverage this information to validate our model assumptions.

 Initially, we determine the microgel concentration, denoted as $c$, in weight percent (wt $\%$) by drying and weighing a specific amount of a diluted stock suspension.
 Subsequently, viscosity measurements are utilized to establish a relationship between $c$ and the effective volume fraction $\phi$ of microgel samples, as referenced in previous works~\cite{senff1999temperature,scotti2020,conley2017,mohanty2017interpenetration,bergman2018new}.
 When the effective volume fractions are low, the relative viscosity (denoted as $\eta_\textrm{rel}=\eta/\eta_h$) of microgel samples adheres to the Einstein-Batchelor equation with $\phi=k c$ \cite{batchelor1977effect,brady1995normal}.
 In this scenario, as per Brady and Vicic's formulation, the expression for relative viscosity increase is given by $\eta_\textrm{rel}=\eta/\eta_h=1+2.5kc+5.9(kc)^2$, where $\eta_h$ represents the viscosity of the surrounding medium, specifically water.
 By measuring a series of samples with a known concentration ($c$ in wt $\%$) and analyzing $\eta_\textrm{rel}$, we can determine the temperature-dependent shift factor, referred to as the swelling ratio $k$ (see Fig.~\ref{fig:exp}a).
 We determined the number density of particles $N/V$ at a given $c$ by imaging a known volume $V$ using confocal microscopy and counting the particles therein.
 With knowledge of the number density, we can extract the effective radius $R$ shown in Fig.~\ref{fig:exp}b.
 The values obtained through this analysis compare well to the independently determined hydrodynamic radii obtained through dynamic light scattering, Fig.~\ref{fig:exp}b.